Geriatric BMI Calculator

 BMI for older adults - geriatric BMI guidelines

-But why are geriatric BMI guidelines are different from general population?
+But why are geriatric BMI guidelines different from the general population?
 Human bodies change with age - an older person has more fatty tissue than a younger individual.
 Moreover, a higher BMI is associated with greater energy stores and a better nutritional state overall.
-This is really important when serious chronic health conditions (usually associated with age) are developed, e.g. chronic heart failure or cancer cachexia.
+This is really important when serious chronic health conditions (usually associated with age) are developed, e.g., chronic heart failure or cancer cachexia.

 BMI chart for elderly